 Tesla Model 3 vs Tesla Model Y: Price

-The Model Y is a little bit more expensive as there's no ‘standard’ model.
-Instead, Tesla jumps right in at the Long Range model, which will cost you $47,190.
-The Performance model costs $56,690.
+The Model Y is a little bit more expensive as there's no ‘standard’ model on sale in the U.S. Instead, Tesla jumps right in at the Long Range model, which will cost you $53,990.
+The Performance model costs $60,990.

-So if you want a tesla, but want to spend as little as possible, go for the Model 3.
-Not only is the Standard Range Plus model $12,000 cheaper than the cheapest Model Y, the more powerful models will still save you some cash.
+So if you want a Tesla, but want to spend as little as possible, go for the Model 3.
+Not only is the Standard Range Plus model $14,000 cheaper than the cheapest Model Y, it also packs in more range for those extra-long road trips.

 Tesla Model 3 vs Tesla Model Y: Design and interior

 The Tesla Model 3 is a sedan, while the Model Y is a hatchback SUV.
 Naturally that comes with a few differences in the overall look of the car and what you get on the inside.